lostcolony/comic-downloader/README.md

 This is a simple utility intended to download free (i.e., no authentication) comics from online sources.
 With Elixir installed, it should just be a `mix install`, then add your configs, `iex -S mix`, then `ComicDownloader.run`

+The Webtoons downloader requires Imagemagick installed and configured to allow for enough resources to stitch vertical images together.

 ## Config

 Config goes in ./comic_configs; one file per sequential execution.
 Format is something like (not all keys are necessary)